Site, page and nav variables

 The nav variable

-A typical nav setting looks something like this:
+A typical explicit nav setting looks something like this:

 nav: